solowon27/solowon27/README.md

-# Hi there, I'm Solomon Tegegne!
+# Hi there, I'm A1C Solomon Tegegne!
 (Solo) 👋

-an Ethio-American Airman serving the United States Air Force ✈️, and a full-stack web developer based in the US!
+an Ethio-American Airman serving proudly the United States Air Force ✈️, and a full-stack web developer based in the US!

 - 🔭 I’m currently working on the ultimate Job Searching web App and Business Tinder App
 - 🌱 I’m currently learning Machine Learning, TypeScript, Angular and Vue